Still one of the smartest buys in its class

 Of the petrol-powered line-up, the TCe 90 Eco is the most cost-effective to run, with a claimed average of 67.3mpg and CO2 emissions of 94g/km.
-Those fuel-miserly mods dent performance, though – the 0-62mph time is a leisurely 13.1 seconds.
+Those fuel-miserly mods dent performance, though – the 0-62mph time is 13.1 seconds.

 The diesel-powered dCi 90 Eco not only performs better – 0-62mph takes 12.0 seconds – it sips fuel at an even slower rate, with a claimed 88.3mpg and CO2 emissions quoted at 82g/km.

-Renault doesn’t offer an electrically-powered Clio despite its expertise in EVs; instead you have to opt for the electric-only Zoe for zero-emission driving.
+Renault doesn’t offer an electrically-powered Clio despite its expertise in EVs.
+Instead you have to opt for the electric-only Zoe for zero-emission driving.

 High-performance Clio Renaultsport

-The French marque has a long and illustrious history in producing compact hot hatchbacks and while the fastest Clios have between 200hp and 220hp on tap depending upon which version you go for, they’re hamstrung for enthusiasts by an obstructive EDC dual-clutch automatic gearbox – there’s no manual alternative.
+Renault has a long and illustrious history in producing compact hot hatchbacks and while the fastest Clios have between 200hp and 220hp on tap depending upon which version you go for, they’re hamstrung for enthusiasts by an obstructive EDC dual-clutch automatic gearbox – there’s no manual alternative.

 Read the full Renault Clio hatchback review to see if this popular supermini’s still bristling with its legendary va va voom.